SlimRunner/advent-of-cpp/readme.md

 * It was fairly easy.
 * I avoided writing a naive implementation.
 I instead set out to use newton calculus to compute the extrapolated value.
 Initially I tried to make the search stop once the difference of two zeroes is found.
 This proved very annoying because apparently a correct sequence violates this assertion while the search hasn't yet found the 0 terms.
 As soon as I got rid of that rule, my program output the answer.
 #### Part 2
+* It was extremely easy.
+* I overshot while coding for part 1.
+As a result I simply added four lines to compute part 2.
+Since I had the terms needed to build the polynomial of each line I simple called that function with -1 and accumulated the results.

 <!-- ---
 ### Day \#